Monday, February 7, 2022

 If what is tried does not work well enough for you there are even penile implants.

 A baseline assessment is good to get as we know that ED can be a sign you may have underlying health issues such as diabetes, cardiovascular disease, hyperlipidaemia (high cholesterol), depression or thyroid problems.
 Recreational drugs, this includes nicotine and alcohol can affect erectile function.
 Some medications prescribed to treat other health conditions can have the side effect of causing or making worse pre-existing erectile dysfunction such as statins or anti-hypertensive (blood pressure) tablets.

 As it is so common, we talk to people daily about ED and other sexual difficulties.
-To us it is no different to discussing other healthcare issues/problems like the common cold.
-The more we help to ‘normalise’ and raise awareness about ED the better, as it can have an impact not only for an individual but also partners and relationships.
+To us, it is no different to discussing other healthcare issues/problems like the common cold.
+The more we help to ‘normalise’ and raise awareness about ED the better, as it can have an impact not only on an individual but also on partners and relationships.